The inspiration for great art ultimately comes from within. But the triggers to paint the initial picture seem endless.

 “These works stand as powerful visual symbols of how art supports patients, carers and staff through the health journey,” Carla said.

-“What they don’t show is the creativity and abstract thinking behind the pieces – by both the artist and our health staff.”
+“They show the creativity and abstract thinking behind the pieces – by both the artist and our health staff.”

 Pictured this page: